init-13-hactoberfest/Cryptocurrency-price-prediction-using-RNN/README.md

 # PROJECT---Prediction-of-Cryptocurrency-Price-Using-RNN
-This is the final Year project using Machine Learning and Neural Networks to predict cryptocurrency prices.
+Using Machine Learning and Neural Networks to predict cryptocurrency prices.

 ## Tech Stack Used: